Intellectual property involves patents, trademarks, copyrights, rights of publicity, defamation, trade secrets, and Cyberlaw.

 Cyberlaw is a collection of rights involving rights of privacy, rights against retribution by distribution of sexually explicit content (revenge p07n), defamation, copyright, and First Amendment Rights.

-Mr. Long has experience with CCPA and GDPR issues; controversial privacy intrusions; privacy torts; unauthorized use of computers; and has assisted clients with legal rights and remedies concerning privacy disputes.
+Mr. Long has experience with CCPA/CPRA, GDPR and privacy tort issues; controversial privacy intrusions; privacy torts; unauthorized use of computers; and has assisted clients with legal rights and remedies concerning privacy disputes including under Civil Code 1708.85 for invasion of privacy.

 First Amendment Rights includes certain freedoms of expression (against specific censorship), association, and religion.
 Certain speech is not protected, such as “fighting words” such as racist remarks, or crying “fire” – for example, citing imminent harm or danger to others in a crowded theater.
 Advertising is considered a form of protected commercial speech but is limited – protected commercial speech does not include: obscenity (“know it when you see it”), fighting words (e.g. racist remarks), defamatory speech, perjury, blackmail, incitement to imminent lawless action, and true threats.

-Attorney Michael A. Long is the firm’s principal and managing attorney.
-Mr. Long has represented a wide range of clients in civil matters, both plaintiffs and defendants in trials and appeals.
-His clients have included attorneys, executives, business owners, real estate investors and developers, producers, tech companies, inventors, artists, insureds, and established multinationals with worldwide portfolios.
+Managing Attorney Michael A. Long has represented a wide range of clients in civil litigation.
+His clients have included attorneys, executives, business owners, real estate investors and developers, producers, tech companies, inventors, artists, insureds, and established multinationals with worldwide portfolios. [more…]